system76/tech-docs/src/models/nebula36-1/assembly.md

 The nebula36 chassis is ready to be outfitted with standard personal computer components.
 If the system has already been built, ensure the system is powered off and all cables are unplugged from the motherboard, PCIe cards, power supply, and front I/O before opening the chassis.

 The preinstalled velcro strips are left partially unwrapped to aid in removal.
-When building the system, you can optionally wrap the velcro up the rest of the way
+When building the system, you can optionally wrap the velcro up the rest of the way.

 - [Replacing the front accent strip](#replacing-the-front-accent-strip)
 - [Removing the top case](#removing-the-top-case)